-- Arginine and/or Citrulline: These are Nitric-Oxide boosters, designed to increase the amount of oxygen in your blood, and increase overall blood flow.
-The end result is more oxygen is delivered to the muscles.
+- Arginine and/or Citrulline: These are Nitric-Oxide boosters designed to increase the amount of oxygen in your blood and increase overall blood flow.
+The end result of these boosters is more oxygen delivered to the muscles.
 Research proves that the effects of these ingredients massively improves exercise performance (and I can vouch for this myself).
 This ingredient is the core of any pre-workout.

-- Beta Alanine: An amino acid that increases muscle strength (this is also what makes you feel “tingly” about 10 minutes after you drink the pre-workout).
+- Beta Alanine: This is an amino acid that increases muscle strength (this is also what makes you feel “tingly” about 10 minutes after you drink the pre-workout).

-- Betaine: An amino acid effective at increasing muscle strength and power.
+- Betaine: Betaine is an amino acid that increases muscle strength and power.

 - Creatine: Not all pre-workouts have it, but some do.
 We talk about creatine, here.

-- Glycerol: Attracts and binds itself to water in the muscles, which provides greater “pump” (more explosive energy).
+- Glycerol: This one attracts and binds itself to water in the muscles providing greater “pump” (more explosive energy).

-- Tyrosine: An amino acid that boosts energy, mood, and mental focus at the hormone level.
+- Tyrosine: Tyrosine is an amino acid that boosts energy, mood, and mental focus at the hormone level.
 The idea is to provide more intensity to the workout.

 Are there any downsides to a pre-workout?

 Yes.
 The ingredients listed above are typically delivered in pretty intense quantities.
-Some pre-workouts have over 300mg of caffeine, for example.
-(That’s the equivalent caffeine boost of more than 5 cups of coffee, or 10 cans of diet-coke!!!).
+Some pre-workouts have over 300 mg of caffeine.
+That’s the equivalent caffeine boost of more than 5 cups of coffee, or 10 cans of diet-coke!
 Significantly more caffeine, in fact, than what’s in your typical “energy drink”.
-(Needless to say, people who are sensitive to caffeine should find a “stim-free” version.)
+Needless to say, people who are sensitive to caffeine should find a “stim-free” version.

 More importantly, it’s very easy for the body to build up a tolerance to the ingredients.
 After a while, it takes an increasingly larger dose to get the same effects.
 And if you stop taking the pre-workout at that point, you’re completely drained, and you’ll feel sick.
 (Your body literally builds an addiction to them).

-Most pre-workout formulas are NCAA legal (meaning: college athletes can take them and still pass a substance test), but most athletes use them somewhat sparingly to avoid dependency.
+Most pre-workout formulas are NCAA legal.
+That means that college athletes can take them and still pass a substance test, but most athletes use them somewhat sparingly to avoid dependency.

-And there’s one final caution.. and this is a BIG caution..
-Nobody has ever tested pre-workouts over long-term use (And testing for short-term use has been very limited).
+There’s one final caution, and this is a BIG caution.
+Nobody has ever tested pre-workouts over long-term use (and testing for short-term use has been very limited).
 These are SUPPLEMENTS so they ARE NOT regulated by the FDA.

 When should you take a Pre-Workout?